Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 • when a person is unconscious and cannot breathe on his own.

-Rules of life with a pipe
+Rules for living with a pipe

 Content